all-maps-lie/all-maps-lie-2020/assignments/final-project.md

 There will be a total of 5 assignments this semester that are designed to help you generate the touch points of your final work.
 Each of the assignments are designed to help you unpack what it means to be *mapping urban media*.

 You will use the assignments as prompts to support what scholar Shannon Mattern calls, an **urban media archaeology** ([1](#)[2](#)).
 You will attempt to understand and communicate about one super specific aspect of urban media - some feature of infrastructure - and its relations to a broader geographic, environmental, political, media, and historical context.
 Through the process of simultaneously researching and creating work about the urban media of your choice, you will document and catalog your discoveries about *what you've come to know and understand about your urban phenomenon*.
 Furthermore you will help to unpack what social, cultural, political, and environmental processes and histories are/have been at play in shaping your urban media and vice versa.
+You will use the [Implosion Methodology](https://journal.culanth.org/index.php/ca/article/view/ca29.2.09/301) to help you to work through the multi-facetedness, non-linearness, and complexities of your media.

 The result of this exercise will be the production of a body of work that uses mapping and maps and to inform your understanding the geography of your selected urban media.
 Upon the submission of your final work, your findings will be published as part of a [class zine](https://github.com/joeyklee/all-maps-lie-2020-zine).